 Sony RX0 ii – The film makers GoPro

-Please note this camera does not have continuous auto focus.
-That means when ever your subject changes, you need stop and refocus.
-Quite annoying if you’re vlogging as if you’re filming yourself then you switch to a point of view shot, it will be blurry.
+A lack of continuous auto focus will be a deal breaker for most reading this.
+Because it’s not continuous, that means when ever your subject changes, you need stop the camera and refocus.
+Quite annoying if you’re vlogging as if you’re filming yourself then you switch to a point of view shot, the video clip will be blurry as you’ll have to manually refocus it every time.

 - Small as the GoPro but produces better video and has better audio.